atoptima/Coluna.jl/docs/src/man/decomposition.md

 ![Original formulation](../static/dw_origform.svg)

-Coluna reformulates the formulation into the following master problem :
+When you apply a Dantzig-Wofe decomposition to this formulation, Coluna reformulates it into the following master problem :

 ![Master formulation](../static/dw_master.svg)